quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

-{{Section 21.9 of QUIC-TRANSPORT}} provides further guidance on peer denial of service attacks that could abuse control frames, including ACK frames as well as the newly herein specified ACK_FREQUENCY and IMMEDIATE_ACK frame, to cause disproportional processing costs without observable impact on the state of the connection.
+{{Section 21.9 of QUIC-TRANSPORT}} provides further guidance on peer denial of service attacks that could abuse control frames, including ACK frames as well as the newly herein specified ACK_FREQUENCY and IMMEDIATE_ACK frames, to cause disproportional processing costs without observable impact on the state of the connection.
 Especially, the IMMEDIATE_ACK frame does not only imply processing cost for receiving and processing the control frame itself but can also cause additional sending of